Is Malta Worth Visiting? Honest Review

 Apart from all the historical landmarks I have mentioned, there are also quite a few places that are quirky and interesting.

 One of these interesting landmarks is Popeye Village.
-It used to be a film set but has been turned into an amusement park later on.
+It used to be a film set but was turned into an amusement park later on.

 Beaches, lagoons, and natural pools are some of my favorite features of Malta.